Inner Work

 Inner Work — Online

-Online sessions offer a focused and accessible container for working from your own space.
-This format is especially well suited to reflective dialogue, imaginal exploration, and creative processes using simple materials you have on hand.
+This format is especially well suited to reflective dialogue, dreamwork, symbolic exploration, meditative imagery, and creative process using simple materials you have available at home.

 Preparing for an online session

 Online Inner Work sessions are held via Zoom and are most supportive when you’re able to settle into a quiet, uninterrupted space.
-Creating a simple, held environment can help you arrive more fully and get the most from our time together.

 Before your session, it can be helpful to have: